valentynkt/BackendGarden/content/notes/SSH.md

 >
 > 1. **Connection Establishment**: The SSH client initiates a connection to the SSH server using the [[TCP|TCP/IP]] protocol, usually on port 22.
 > 2. **Key Exchange**: Upon connecting, the client and server negotiate to establish a secure channel by exchanging cryptographic keys.
 > 3. **Authentication**: The client must authenticate itself to the server.
-This can be done using one of several methods, such as a password, SSH key pair, or Kerberos tickets.
+This can be done using one of several methods, such as a password, SSH key pair, or [[Kerberos tickets]].
 > 4. **[[Session Management|Session]]**: Once authenticated, the user can execute commands on the server, forward local ports, manage files, and more, all within the encrypted SSH [[Session Management|session]].